jkvgo/lightweight-css/README.md

 ## How to install
 `npm install lightweight-css`

-You can choose to import it straight
+You can choose to import it straight <br/>
 `<link rel="stylesheet" href="./node_modules/lightweight-css/lightweight-css.css"/>`

-or if you're using Webpack to compile and bundle your CSS you can simply use:
+or if you're using Webpack to compile and bundle your CSS you can simply use:<br/>
 `import "lightweight-css";`

 ## Basic Usage